 Are you wondering if you’re connecting with a real person on Grindr or talking to a bot?
 Unfortunately, bots are no longer rare to encounter, and if you use social networks or dating apps, it’s highly likely you will meet one.

-A bot is automated technology that can be used for advertising, links, or malicious purposes, such as downloading malware on your device!
-We will teach you how to correctly identify a bot from a genuine Grindr user who wants to connect for dating, romance, or fun!
+A bot is an automated technology that can be used for advertising, links, or malicious purposes, such as downloading malware on your device!
+We will teach you how to correctly identify a bot from a genuine Grindr user who wants to connect for dating, romance, cheating, helping you get over a relationship or fun!

-While the app started out being primarily for men, it has now opened itself up to all- trans and non-binary, and women!
-However, when the app became more inclusive, it probably wasn’t planning on bots being part of the equation?
+While the app started out being primarily for men, it has now opened itself up to every one of the LGBT community: trans, non-binary, and women!
+However, when the app became more inclusive, it probably wasn’t planning on bots being part of the equation.

 One of the best ways to protect yourself is with quick background checks.
 You can perform quick, easy, private background checks at Social Catfish, and find out if someone is who they claim to be.